ashton314/slt-git-manual/git_manual_v1.md

 This manual should help get you up to speed on how to use Git at Student Life Technology.
 If you are new to Git, it is highly recommended that you take 15 minutes right now and do the official Git tutorial [here](https://try.github.io/levels/1/challenges/1).

+We use the [feature branch workflow](https://www.atlassian.com/git/tutorials/comparing-workflows#feature-branch-workflow).
+Go read up on how these work.

 Basic Concepts
 --------------